 2 Fund High-level classification of the source of funds for a transaction and tracks spending restrictions and designations

-3 Financial Reporting Unit Represents an academic or operating unit identified with an ongoing business objective, aligned with the UCSB’s organization structure
+3 Financial Reporting Unit (FRU) Represents an academic or operating unit identified with an ongoing business objective, aligned with the UCSB’s organization structure

 11 Future 1 Reserved for future use